 Beginning in the late 1960s, the primary focus was mineral exploration, however the project has now evolved into a multi-media, high-resolution geochemical survey producing baseline data relevant to many environmental issues.
 G-BASE a focal point for geochemistry within the BGS.

-G-BASE is a project within the Geochemical Baselines and Medical Geology Team area.
+G-BASE is a project within the Applied and medical geochemistry team area.
 Its main activities can be classified as either Regional or Urban geochemical baseline mapping.
 Recent work has focused on the geochemical mapping of London — the London Earth project.

 The G-BASE team has developed great experience in mapping the chemical environment of urban areas.
 As part of a EuroGeosurveys Expert Geochemistry Group initiative Dr Chris Johnson (GBMG Team Leader) has led the editing and production of a book on "Mapping the chemical Environment of Urban Areas" published by Wiley-Blackwell.
 The book contains many contributions from the BGS.